neuvo/ViolationsUI/README.md

-# complyUI: An interface for resolving compliance violations
+# ViolationsUI: An interface for resolving compliance violations

 ## How to run locally
 From root directory: